 When in “Rome” – a little Port wine tasting

-Our apartment host had recommended three port houses and, of those, we chose to visit A.A.
+Our apartment host recommended three port houses and, of those, we chose to visit A.A.
 Calem.

-After purchasing tickets for €12 (2 samples) and €15 (3 samples), we were escorted into their interactive port museum where they had fun things like a sniffing wall which allows visitors to guess the various scents found in port wine (everything from chocolate to apricot).
+We purchased tickets for €12 (2 samples) and €15 (3 samples) and were escorted into their interactive port museum with fun things like a sniffing wall.
+Can you guess the various scents found in port wine? (hint: it covers everything from chocolate to apricot).

 These vibrant tiles date back to the Moors of the 13th century but came into their own in the 16th century after Portugal’s King Manuel I brought the idea of tiling buildings back from Seville.

 The delicately painted azulejo tiles were originally used to cover up large, blank walls during the Gothic period.
 Over time, Portuguese artisans used them on floors, ceilings, and both inside and outside of homes, churches, shops, etc.